Örebro Party: Split from the left

-The initiative to found the Örebro Party was taken in early 2014 by Markus Allard, who is also the first party leader.
+The initiative to found the Örebro Party was taken in early 2014 by Markus Allard, who also became the first party leader.
 Allard had previously held positions as substitute member of the Örebro municipal council and district chairman of the Young Left in Örebro; in December 2013 he was expelled from the Left Party and its youth wing Young Left for "liking" the Revolutionary Front, a militant revolutionary socialist and anti-fascist organization, on Facebook and refusing to disavow it when questioned.
 Allard has stated that the real reason for his expulsion was that he was perceived as a threat to the established party bureaucracy.

 While Allard has described himself as a Communist, and a Marxist, at its founding in March 2014 he defined the Örebro Party as "broad left".
 At that time the party considered itself a "local party that wants to carry on the labour movement's ideals", and "not interested in administrating the current society".

 As a result of signing the petition required for ÖP to be registered as a party, a large number of Left Party members in Örebro were informed of the party's intention to expel them.
 This triggered backlash from several other Left Party members in social media, and a number of Left Party and Young Left members who had signed the petition later appeared on the party's list of election candidates while not joining ÖP as members.
 Throughout early 2014, several members of the Young Left were expelled for expressing support for Allard and his position on the Revolutionary Front, among them the writer Malcom Kyeyune and Axel Frick, Allard's replacement as district chairman of the Young Left in Örebro and an Örebro Party candidate.

 In the September 2014 Swedish election, the party received 1,050 votes in the municipal council election in Örebro, and also some write-in votes in Örebro County for the Riksdag.

 Entering the municipal assembly

 In February 2018, Allard stated that having decided to focus on "down-to-earth and local issues", the party membership had broadened since its foundation and he would no longer characterize it as either left or right.
 The same month Peter Springare, an Örebro police officer, joined the party.
-He had attracted attention the previous year for a Facebook post about his experience with overrepresentation of violent crime among immigrants.
+He had attracted attention the previous year for a Facebook post about his experience with the overrepresentation of violent crime among immigrants.

 In the 2018 election, the party gained two seats on the Örebro municipal council, where it is represented by Allard and Springare.
 They subsequently gained representation on the Örebro municipal executive committee, with Allard as full-time municipal commissioner.
-Since achieving municipal representation in 2018 the party has gotten considerable attention for Allard's distinctly polemical debating-style in the municipal chamber, with a number of speeches going viral.
+Since achieving municipal representation in 2018 the party has gotten considerable attention for Allard's distinctly polemical debating style in the municipal chamber, with a number of speeches going viral.